Army Reserve leader honors veterans in 'City of Brotherly Love'

 |0

-This work, Army Reserve leader honors veterans in 'City of Brotherly Love' [Image 5 of 5], by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Reserve leader honors veterans in 'City of Brotherly Love', by SFC Deziree Lau, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.